-- Program Description: Comprehensive health care insurance program for the indigent.
-Covered services include in-patient hospital, out-patient hospital, pharmacy, physician, nursing homes, medical day care, personal care, mental health, and substance abuse treatment. - Legal Basis: Federal entitlement program (Title XIX of Social Security Act) authorized in Title 15 of the Health-General Article of Annotated Code of Maryland. - Funding Source: 50 percent federal/50 percent State. - Fiscal 2006 Budget: \$4,012.2 million (\$1,930.8 million general funds, \$81.8 million special funds, \$1,988.8 million federal funds, \$10.8 million reimbursable funds). - Eligibility: Recipients of Temporary Cash Assistance and federal Supplemental Security Income (SSI) benefits automatically qualify for Medicaid.
+Program Description: Comprehensive health care insurance program for the indigent.

+Covered services include in-patient hospital, out-patient hospital, pharmacy, physician, nursing homes, medical day care, personal care, mental health, and substance abuse treatment.

+Legal Basis: Federal entitlement program (Title XIX of Social Security Act)

+authorized in Title 15 of the Health-General Article of Annotated

+Code of Maryland.

+Funding Source: 50 percent federal/50 percent State.

+Fiscal 2007 Budget: \$4,441.0 million (\$2,103.1 million general funds, \$150.9 million special funds, \$2,180.0 million federal funds, \$7.0 million reimbursable funds).

+Eligibility: Recipients of Temporary Cash Assistance and federal Supplemental

+Security Income (SSI) benefits automatically qualify for Medicaid.
 Low-income pregnant women and children under the age of 19 also qualify.
-Other eligible populations include adults with dependent children if they experience extraordinary medical expenses or their family income falls below 46 percent of the federal poverty level, certain low-income Medicare recipients, and indigent disabled and elderly adults who are not receiving SSI. - Participants: Fiscal 2006 budget assumes 537,700 enrollees per month. - Value of Benefit: Average cost per enrollee was \$6,801 in fiscal 2005.
+Other eligible populations include adults with dependent children if they experience extraordinary medical expenses or their family income falls below 46 percent of the federal poverty level, certain low-income Medicare recipients, and indigent disabled and elderly adults who are not receiving SSI.
+With the exception of pregnant women and children, an immigrant also must be a qualified alien (a United States resident for more than five years) to be eligible for benefits.

+Participants: The fiscal 2007 budget assumes 537,480 enrollees per month.

+Value of Benefit: Average cost per enrollee was \$7,131 in fiscal 2006.
 Costs vary by health care needs of beneficiaries with elderly and disabled recipients incurring higher than average costs and welfare recipients (generally women and children) incurring lower than average costs.
-The average cost per welfare recipient in fiscal 2005 was \$2,979. - Cost Sharing: Co-payments are required of adults for prescriptions and certain transportation services. - Accessibility: Entitlement program. - Regional Variations: Benefits and eligibility criteria are standard across the State.
+The average cost per welfare recipient in fiscal 2006 was \$3,015.

+Cost Sharing: Co-payments are required of adults for prescriptions and certain transportation services.

+Regional Variations: Benefits and eligibility criteria are standard across the State.